 Internet Service Provider Acceptable Use Policy

-All computer users are expected to abide by the Point Park Internet Service Provider’s Acceptable Use Policy.
-The University’s current ISP is UUNet, and its policy can be found at: http://www.level3.com/index.cfm?pageID=321
+All computer users are expected to abide by the Point Park internet service provider's acceptable use policy.
+The University's current ISP is Comcast, and its policy can be found at: http://business.comcast.com/customer-notifications/acceptable-use-policy

 This list is not intended to be exhaustive, but rather provides general guidelines for activities that are prohibited on Point Park computers and networks.
 Point Park reserves the right to make additions, modifications, and deletions to this list without prior notice.

 - Computer users are prohibited from utilizing Point Park computer or technology resources to violate a federal, state, or local law.

 - Computer users are prohibited from installing, transporting, and/or using hardware or software that can function as a mechanism to compromise or infiltrate system or network security on any computer system, Point Park or otherwise (including, without limitation, port scanners, network probes, "sniffers", network vulnerability tests, traffic monitoring, mailbombing, flooding, broadcast attacks, IP address forging, concealing of identity, "denial of service" attacks, and other activities that attempt to use Point Park technology-related resources to gain or attempt to gain unauthorized access to local or remote computers).

 - Computer users are prohibited from connecting hubs, routers, switches, network attached storage, and/or wireless access points/devices to the Point Park network.